Error messages in Managed Service for PostgreSQL

 too many active clients for user (pool_size for user <username> reached <limit_value>)

 By default, a cluster reserves 50 connections per host for each user.
-If the user’s connection limit is reached, new connection attempts will fail.
+If the connection limit per user is reached, any attempt to establish a new connection will fail with an error.

 Solution: Increase the connection limit in the Conn limit setting.